jbrandwood/teos/README.md

 TEOS Release v3.01 (2022/06/12)
 -------------------------------

-Just extract the contents of the .ZIP file, and copy the extracted files to the root of your Turbo EverDrive's SD card.
+Just extract the contents of the release "TEOS-3.01-2022-06-12.ZIP" file, and then copy the extracted files to the root of your Turbo EverDrive's SD card.

 In particular ... the contents of the /TBED/ directory *must* go in that directory.